ppodgorsek/docker-robot-framework/README.md

-# Robot Framework in Docker, with Firefox and Chrome
+# Robot Framework in Docker Alpine, with Firefox and Chrome

 ## What is it?